LMarshallAfzal/memory-allocator/README.md

 The `malloc()` function is responsible for allocating a block memory of a block of memory of a specified size:
 1. **Size Check:** `malloc()` first checks if the requested size is valid (greater than zero).
 If the size is invalid it returns `NULL` to indicate an error.
 2. **Block Search:** The allocator maintains a linked list of free memory blocks. `malloc()` iterates through this list to find a block that is large enough to satisfy the requested size. and returns the block to the user.
+3. **Return to User:** The address of the usable portion of the allocated block is returned to the user.

 ### Memory Deallocation `free()`
 The `free()` function is responsible for returning a previously allocated memory block to the pool of available memory: